Mikedan37/DocumentExampleApp/README.md

 **NotebookDocument**

-A SwiftUI FileDocument implementation responsible for encoding and decoding document state using BlazeBinary.
+A SwiftUI `FileDocument` implementation responsible for encoding and decoding document state using **BlazeBinary**.
+Uses `BlazeBinaryNotebookCoder` to serialize/deserialize `NotebookFileData` to/from binary `Data`.

 **NotebookEditorViewModel**

-Coordinates tool interactions, annotation FSM instances, transition replay, and rendering updates.
+Coordinates tool interactions, manages multiple `AnnotationFSM` instances (one per annotation), handles `ToolFSM` for tool state, replays transitions on load, and accumulates new transitions for persistence.
+All state changes flow through FSM validation.

-**FSM Extensions**
+**BlazeFSM+BlazeBinary Extensions**

-Adds BlazeBinaryCodable conformance to FSM types.
+Adds `BlazeBinaryCodable` conformance to all BlazeFSM types:
+- `EditorToolState` - tool state enum encoding
+- `AnnotationState` - annotation state enum encoding
+- `AnnotationEvent` - all event types with payload encoding
+- `AnnotationStateTransition` - transition record encoding
+- `AnnotationCreatePayload` - creation payload encoding
+- `AnnotationEditPayload` - edit payload encoding
+- `ResizeAnchor`, `ResizeDelta` - resize operation encoding

-External conformance warnings are expected and safe.
+External conformance warnings are expected and safe - these are extensions on imported types.

+**BlazeBinaryNotebookCoder**

+Static encoder/decoder using `BlazeBinaryEncoder` and `BlazeBinaryDecoder` for converting `NotebookFileData` to/from `Data`.
+Ensures deterministic binary layout.

+**NotebookFileData & NotebookMetadata**

+Root document structures conforming to `BlazeBinaryCodable`.
+All fields are encoded sequentially using BlazeBinary primitives (no Codable, no JSON).

 ---